global-asp/asp-source/en/0349_mod-the-toad.md

 ##
 This is why toads have dry rough skin, and can live away from water.

-Frogs still have smooth wet skin and need to stay where it’s wet.
+Frogs still have smooth wet skin and need to stay where it's wet.

 ##
 * License: [CC-BY]